corona-warn-app/cwa-website/blog/2020-11-25-cwa-release-1-7/index.md

 layout: blog
 ---

 Corona-Warn-App Version 1.7 is now available in the Google Play Store and Apple’s App Store.
-With the update, the exposure check can be run several times a day.
+With the update, Deutsche Telekom and SAP's project team enabled the exposure check to  run several times a day.
 In addition, users who have tested positive will now receive a reminder if they haven’t shared their test result.

 <!-- overview -->